Inexpensive Homemade Holiday Gift Ideas for the Tight Budget

 Here’s an idea!
 I gave these as gifts to teachers, etc. one year.

-Purchase sisal door mats at discount store.
-Weave ribbon around outer edge.
-In one corner make arrangement out of greenery, small Christmas ornaments, etc. and tie a bow.
-You can purchase Christmas floral pics for a nominal amount if you’re not creative at making your own.
-Makes really cute doormat for under $10.
+Purchase sisal door mats at a discount store.
+Weave ribbon around the outer edge.
+In one corner, make an arrangement out of greenery, small Christmas ornaments, etc. and tie a bow.
+Makes a really cute doormat.

 JoAnne G.